 At first glance, worldview seems like an arcane topic reserved only for the more philosophically minded.
 Discussing worldviews can get tedious and sometimes downright arbitrary.
 However, worldview thinking is becoming increasingly necessary for Christians to understand the world around them properly.
 Continue reading “Say It with Me: Worldview”

-A Modern Misconception
+A Popular Misconception

-For many people, the term “blind faith” is redundant.
-The popular assumption is that a sort of blindness is inherent, and often intentional, in religious faith.
-This notion is prevalent in popular conversation on the topic.
-Famous quotes are thrown around, like that time that Mark Twain quipped, “Faith is believing what you know ain’t so.”
-Or there was that one time Ayn Rand wrote, “Faith is the commitment of one’s consciousness to beliefs for which one has no sensory evidence or rational proof.”
+Nonreligious people cite famous quotes to confirm this concept of faith.
+Mark Twain once quipped, “Faith is believing what you know ain’t so.”
+Ayn Rand wrote, “Faith is the commitment of one’s consciousness to beliefs for which one has no sensory evidence or rational proof.”
 In his book, A Manual for Creating Atheists, Peter Boghossian identified his two favorite definitions of faith as “belief without evidence” and “pretending to know things you don’t.”

 By definition—at least by popular definition—faith is blind.

-Consequently, faith and rationality are often seen as incompatible, mutually exclusive terms.
-They are treated as opposite approaches to truth.
-On a popular level, it is assumed by many unbelievers that if a person is rational, they have no need for faith.
-On a personal level, it is assumed by many believers that if a person has faith, there is no need for rationality.
+Consequently, faith and reason are often seen as incompatible, mutually exclusive terms.
+They are treated as opposite approaches to finding the truth about the big questions of life.
+On a popular level, many unbelievers assume that if a person is rational, they have no need for faith.
+On a personal level, many believers assume that if a person has faith, there is no need for reason.

 But why do we assume that there is this great divide between faith and reason?